-The expansion project for Community Early Childhood Center provides for an addition on north end of the current building, two small classroom extensions to the south and re-purposes of three existing spaces.
+The expansion project for Community Early Childhood Center provides for an addition on north end of the current building.

 New Fort Dodge Child Care Center

 The vision of a new child care center for 134 children comes to life through this child care design.
 The building has been designed with options for future expansion.
-A location has not been secured.
-A site the size of a city block to house the center, playgrounds and parking.
+A location the size of a city block to house the center, playgrounds and parking is currently be sought.

 Organized as a non-profit, the center, at full-enrollment, would employ 25 full-time and 27 part-time employees.